 Second, the robust personal balance sheets and (relatively speaking) modest consumption of the rich provide a blueprint that everybody can use to improve their finances.

-Third, and finally, you ought to know that it seems very possible the way most people end up in the top quarter a percent (and maybe the top one percent too?) is through ownership of a small business.
+Third, and finally, you ought to know that it seems very possible the way most people end up in the top half a percent (and maybe the top one percent too?) is through ownership of a small business.
 Maybe you or a child or grandchild will want to do that…

 Other Resources You May Find Useful